chrisemunt/mg-dbx/README.md

 * Correct a potential memory access violation in the **dbx.setloglevel()** method.
 * Correct a potential memory access violation in the **mclass.reset()** method.

+### v2.5.32 (8 February 2025)

+* Introduce a basic sanity check for M global names.
+Check that non-printable characters are not included in the name.
+* Correct a fault in setting extra long string values in M Globals.
+	* The fault occurred for strings longer than 32,767 Bytes (The old default limit for Cache databases).
+	* Newer Cache configurations and IRIS can accept strings of up to 3,641,144 Bytes in length.